Miso-Maple Crusted Portobello Mushrooms

-- Green onions - 3 stalks, green parts chopped
+- Green onions - 3 stalks, green and white parts chopped

 - Oil, cooking - 1 1/2 Tbsp